seker212/Discord_bot/README.md

 #### Using docker cli  <a id="tc132"></a>

-Pulling and running container could be done using command below, simply place the TOKEN and name, and set the volume path in PWD.
+Pulling and running container can be done using command below, simply place the TOKEN and name, and set the volume path in PWD.

 ```bash
 docker run --rm -d -e "TOKEN=<discord app client secret here>" --name <name> -v <PWD>/audio:/app/audio seker212/discord_bot:2.0